EliAndrewC/l7r/setting/l7r.md

 ### Campaign Description

-Positioned at the crossroads between Lion, Dragon, Phoenix, Crane, and Imperial lands, Toshi Ranbo is the third largest city in the Empire and capital of the Damasu domain of the Akodo family.
+Positioned at the crossroads between Lion, Dragon, Phoenix, Crane, and Imperial lands, Toshi Ranbo is the third largest city in the Empire and capital of the Damasu domain of the Akodo Family.

 Last year, the dreaded fungal blight kumosaya destroyed half of the domain's rice and soybean crop.
 Normally such blights start small and worsen over a period of years, but this one came seemingly out of nowhere.
 Further, it was not heralded by any omens or portents which should have forewarned the government of the coming disaster.